ngjamesng/weatherWear/README.md

 3. In the terminal, you will to go into the frontend folder with `cd frontend` and run `npm install`

 ### backend/frontend servers
  1. From the home directory in the terminal, run `cd backend` to get into the backend folder, and run `npm start`.
-This will locally start your backend on port 3000.
+This will locally start your backend on port 3001.
- 2. In  a separate terminal window, run `cd frontend` to get into the frontend folder, and run `npm start` and enter `y` when prompted.
-This will locally start your frontend app on port 3001.
+ 2. In  a separate terminal window, run `cd frontend` to get into the frontend folder, and run `npm start`.
+This will start the front end server.

- 3. Open your browser to `localhost:3001` and you should be able to play with the site locally on your machine.
+ 3. Open your browser to `localhost:3000` and you should be able to play with the site locally on your machine.

 ## Technologies used
  * React.js